allia-wase/linear_regression_model/README.md

 # Predicting Depression Risk Among University Students

 This project predicts depression risk in university students using machine learning to enable early identification and timely mental health intervention.
-The model uses student lifestyle and academic factors such as sleep, anxiety, and CGPA to predict a depression severity score.
+The model uses student lifestyle and academic factors such as academic pressure, financial stress, sleep duration, and CGPA to classify depression risk (0 = Not Depressed, 1 = Depressed).

 ---